 Anyone paying attention to the supply chain world is likely to be either overwhelmed or bored by the endless discussions of digitization.
 Yet to avoid talk about such developments would be like farmers not paying attention to the weather.
-The industry is undergoing a genuinely monumental change and companies that are able to transform their supply chain will gain huge advantages in customer service, flexibility, and efficiency and those that don’t will struggle.
+Logistics is undergoing a monumental technological change and companies that are able to transform their supply chain will gain huge advantages in customer service, flexibility, and efficiency and those that don’t will struggle.

 The trick to turning conversation about the weather into action is to reduce daunting long-term vision into small steps, focusing on what is achievable in the short, mid, and long-term.

 Take data quality and usage for example.
 Mention anything related to data in a room of supply chain experts, and it usually takes less than 5 minutes to get to a nervous discussion of big data, AI, or blockchain and the risks involved in being an early or late mover.
 Ultimately both the transformation that needs to occur and the costs of doing nothing are enormous, IBM estimates bad data quality costs $3.1 Trillion per year in the US alone.